Improving the competitiveness of solar energy

-The biodiesel is now commonly used all over the world.
+The biofuel is now commonly used all over the world.
 It is mainly produced, by transforming the vegetable or waste oils and animals fats, through two processes:

 - The "transesterification” giving Fatty Acid Methyl Ester (FAME) biodiesel.

-- The "hydro-processing” giving Hydrogenated Vegetable Oils (HVOs), called also “Renewable diesel.”
+- The "hydro-processing” giving Hydrogenated Vegetable Oils (HVOs), called also “Renewable fuel.”

-Whatever the process, the entire biodiesel sector is facing with multiple and complex challenges: meeting the biodiesel standard, improving yields, ensuring installations protection and operators safety in a context of cost reduction and tougher environmental standards.
+Whatever the process, the entire biofuel sector is facing with multiple and complex challenges: meeting the biofuel standard, improving yields, ensuring installations protection and operators safety in a context of cost reduction and tougher environmental standards.

 Advanced acid catalyst for high quality biodiesel (manufacture)

 Arkema is proposing its support thank a strong and recognized expertise and by providing its innovating thiochemal solutions to allow the biodiesel manufacturers to produce, in a safe and cost-effective manner, the highest quality of FAME biodiesel or renewable diesel.
 Arkema’s MSA LC (Low Corrosion) is a strong acid that could be used as a acidification or neutralization agent or as (trans)esterification catalyst that improves yield for biodiesel producers, allow the use of using advantaged feeds, with significantly reduced corrosivity toward stainless steel materials.